julianpratt/Toolbag/README.md

     sudo apt install -y git

-First clone the github repository, then make the setup script executable and run it.
+First clone the github repository and make the setup script executable, and then run it.
-Setup will cleanup after itself, by deleting the repository.
+Setup will clean up after itself, by deleting the repository you've just cloned.

     git clone https://github.com/julianpratt/Toolbag
-    chmod +c Toolbag/setup
+    chmod +x Toolbag/setup
     Toolbag/setup

 These instructions can be repeated to update an existing installation of Toolbag.

 Alternatively use the update command to achieve the same thing.

-//

 ## Usage

 Each tool responds to -h, and the tools command lists the tools and their purpose.

-//

 ## Building a Raspberry Pi

-One of the reasons for this is to make it easier to setup a new Raspberry Pi.
+One of the reasons for Toolbag is to make it easier to setup a new Raspberry Pi.

 Raspberry Pi OS (formerly known as Raspbian), is a port of Debian and is installed on a micro SD card using rpi-imager (on Windows or Linux).
 This offers different Raspberry Pi OS images: no desktop, desktop and desktop plus recommended apps).

 Before starting decide on the hostname of the Raspbery Pi.
 Using hostnames such as layoutpi, naspi, etc makes its purpose clear, to avoid mission creep and make it easier to remember which is which.
-Obviously the name is actually only associated with the image on the SD card.
+Obviously the name is actually only tied to the image on the SD card.

 In RPi Imager, use Ctrl+Shift+X (or the settings button) to open advanced options:
 - Disable overscan
-- Set hostname to layoutpi.local or naspi.local
+- Set hostname to (e.g.) layoutpi.local
 - Enable SSH (use password authentication)
 - Decide whether to set a different username
 - It is advisible to change the password